alexeyismirnov/deep_crawl/website_plan.md

 1.  **Automated Content Extraction & Cleaning:**
     *   Develop a script to parse all markdown files in the `output` directory.
-    *   This script will extract key metadata: title, original URL, and the full HTML content.
+    *   This script will extract key metadata: title, original URL, parent URL, and the full HTML content.
+    *   The script should remove all <script> tags from HTML content.
     *   Crucially, the script will address the character encoding issues by detecting the original encoding (e.g., `gb2312`, `windows-1251`, `iso-8859-1`) and converting all content to the modern `UTF-8` standard.
 This will fix the garbled text.
     *   All extracted and cleaned data will be stored in a structured JSON file, creating a clean, portable, and machine-readable dataset to serve as the foundation for the new site.